wu-wilson/bulk-email/README.md

 python3 script.py --csv recipients.csv --template template.txt
 ```

-On first run, a browser window will open to Google's login page.
-Sign in and grant the app permission to send email.
+On the first run, a browser window will open to Google's login page.
+Sign in and grant the app permission to send emails.

-A `token.json` is then saved in the project root — subsequent runs skip the browser and use the saved token.
+A `token.json` is then saved in the project root.
+Subsequent runs will use the saved token.

 | Flag         | Required | Description                                                  |
 | ------------ | -------- | ------------------------------------------------------------ |